36 Altitude Definitions & Measurement

 Measuring Outside Air Temperature

 In aviation terminology, the outside air temperature (OAT) refers to the air surrounding an aircraft during its flight.
 However, its value is assumed to be unaffected by the passage of the aircraft through it, i.e., it is often referred to as a static temperature.
-A measurement of the outside air temperature (OAT) is required to determine the air density for engineering purposes.
+For engineering purposes, a measurement of the outside air temperature (OAT) is required to determine the air density.
 A simple OAT gauge can be used below a Mach number of 0.3 (the incompressible flow regime), as shown in the photograph below, which provides a relatively accurate measurement of the static air temperature.
 In this application, the probe is shrouded from the airflow, which minimizes temperature errors from any heating caused by direct sunlight.
 The probe typically protrudes through the aircraft’s windshield or the side of the fuselage at the cockpit to expose the probe to the atmospheric air.
 The instrument head is mounted inside the windshield in a suitable location where the pilot can easily read it.

 A temperature probe can be suitably mounted through a window or the fuselage skin to read the outside air temperature (OAT).